805 Columbus Avenue

 What aspect of what you do is most interesting?

 Real world security problems requires efficient and practical defense approaches.
-The most interesting part of my research is to analyse these problems and design applied solutions for them.
+The most interesting part of my research is to analyze these problems and design applied solutions for them.

 What are your research or career goals, going forward?